iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - lazy (adjective)
 - dog (noun)

+<h3 name="vector">Vectorization</h3>

+- Converting textual data to numerical vectors (list of numbers) that an algorithm and ML model can understand and process.
+- It's like translating human language into a format that ML algorithms can use.

+**Common vectorization techniques:**
+1. Bag-of-Words (BoW): Represents documents based on word frequency (How many times the word appears in the document)
+2. Term Frequency-Inverse Document Frequency (TF-IDF)
+3. Word Embeddings: Words with similar meanings are positioned closer together in the space, capturing relationships and context.

-<h3 name="bag"> Bag of Words </h3>
+<h3 name="bag">Bag of Words (BoW)</h3>

 - A method for representing text documents as a collection of words.
 - Creates a dictionary of unique words with numbers of occurrences of words in a paragraph or sentence.
 - e.g. well well well, said John. {'well':3, 'said':1, 'john':1}
-- Bag of words is represented in the form of **dictionary**.
-- Expressed sentiments of words are defined by `polarity`
-- `Polarity`: Positive `+1`, Negative `-1` or Neutral `0`
+- Expressed sentiments of words are defined by polarity.
+Polarity: Positive (+1), Negative (-1) or Neutral (0)
-- In a BoW model, the order or grammar of the words is not taken into account, only the frequency of each word.
+- In a BoW model, the order of the words is not taken into account, only the frequency of each word.

-<h3 name="vector">Vectorization</h3>

-- **Converting** text to some special numeric code that an algorithm and ML model can understand and learn.
-- The numeric code is called a vector, a list of numbers that capture the important information from the text.
-- **Process** of encoding text as integers to create a feature matrix.

 <h3 name="tfidf">TF - IDF</h3>

 ![TFIDF](Image/TFIDF.png)

 - **Term Frequency - Inverse Document Frequency**
-- TF-IDF is a statistical method used to determine the importance of a word in a document in a collection or corpus.
+- TF-IDF helps to determine the importance of a word (term) in a document (collection or corpus)
-- **TF:** This considers how often a word appears in a single document.
-- The more times a word shows up, the higher its TF score.
+- **TF:** How often a word appears in a single document.
+The more times a word shows up, the higher its TF score.
 - **IDF:** How often a word appears in the entire collection of documents.
-- If the word is common, it's not that special (low IDF)
-- But if it's rare, it becomes more important (high IDF)
+- Common words that appear frequently have low IDF and rare words that are specific have high IDF.
+- Common words (the, a, is) might not be that important so TF-IDF reduces the weight of these words.
+- Higher weights are assigned to the important words.

-### Different Types
+### **Word2Vec**
-1. Count vectorization (Create a document term matrix that represents the count of occurrence)
-2. **N Grams** (Combination of `adjacent` words)
-3. **Term Frequency - Inverse Document Frequency** (TD - IDF)
+-

 <h3 name="ngram">N Grams</h3>